Last updated 2026-06-12 · All comparison pages

 Open

 Qodo is strong on test generation with a review surface bolted on top.
-Critique starts from review as the core product — scout + lead + specialist sub-agents — and priced per credit.
-If tests are your #1 pain point and review is secondary, Qodo fits.
-If review depth and model choice come first, pick Critique.
+Critique starts from automated pull request review and sandbox verification as the core product.
+If tests are your number-one pain point and review is secondary, Qodo fits.
+If you want to catch broken builds, bad types, and unsafe merges before CI, pick Critique.

 02What does Critique cost compared to Qodo (formerly Codium AI)?